1. CREDIT CARD DEBT

 • Once you have a written and signed agreement, you can arrange for payment.

-It’s crucial that you stick with your plan and its terms.
+Once you have an agreement, it’s crucial that you stick with your plan and its terms.
 Or you could end up worse off and deeper in debt.

 What happens if your credit card company sends your account to a collection agency or sells it to a debt buyer?
 Can you still negotiate a payment plan or settlement?